Bathroom colour schemes – create tranquil retreats and standout schemes

 What colour is best for a small bathroom?

-In a small bathroom, consider if you want it to feel cocooning or light and bright.
-'Often, people opt for light neutrals in small bathrooms as it is commonly thought that adding a deep or bright colour to such a small room will make it appear enclosed,' says Helen Shaw, UK Marketing Director at Benjamin Moore
+For small bathroom colour schemes, consider if you want it to feel cocooning or light and bright.
+'Often, people opt for light neutrals in small bathrooms as it is commonly thought that adding a deep or bright colour to such a small room will make it appear enclosed,' says Helen Shaw, UK marketing director at Benjamin Moore

 Contributor